5 people shot in Seattle’s Rainier Beach neighborhood

-Five people were wounded, two critically, in a late Friday shooting in Seattle’s Rainier Beach neighborhood that saw “dozens and dozens” of bullets fired, said police Chief Adrian Diaz.
+Five people were wounded, one critically, in a late Friday shooting in Seattle’s Rainier Beach neighborhood that saw “dozens and dozens” of bullets fired, said police Chief Adrian Diaz.

-Two of the victims were in critical condition and three appeared to be stable, said Diaz.
-Four of those injured were taken to Harborview Medical Center and the other was treated at the scene.
+One man was in critical condition at Harborview Medical Center, while two other men and a woman were being treated at the hospital for injuries that were not considered life-threatening, according to a hospital spokesperson.
+The fifth victim was treated at the shooting scene, Diaz said.

 Police were searching for at least two suspects.